kubermatic-labs/kkp-using-argocd/README.md

 1. install KKP master on one cluster (c1) and also use this cluster as seed (master-seed combo cluster)
 1. Make 2nd cluster (c2) as dedicated seed

+Folder and File Structure section in the README.md of ArgoCD Apps Component explains what files should be present for each seed in what folders and how to customize behavior of ArgoCD apps installation.

 **Note:** Configuring values for all the components of KKP is a humongous task.
 Also - each customer might like a different directory structure to manage KKP installation.
-This ArgoCD Apps based approach is an opinionated attempt to provide a standard structure that can be used in most of the customer places.
-Refer to README.md in ArgoCD Apps compoent to understand how you can customize this, if needed.
+This ArgoCD Apps based approach is an opinionated attempt to provide a standard structure that can be used in most of the customer installations.
+If you need different directory structure, refer to README.md in ArgoCD Apps compoent to understand how you can customize this, if needed.

 **TODO:** Update README.md URL above once the PR in community-component is merge.

-Folder and File Structure section in the README.md of ArgoCD Apps Component explains what files should be present for each seed in what folders and how to customize behavior of ArgoCD apps installation.

 ### ArgoCD Apps
-We will install ArgoCD on both the clusters and we will following components on both clusters via ArgoCD.
-In non-GitOps scenario, some  of these components are managed via kubermatic-installer and rest are left to managed by KKP administrator in master/seed clusters.
+We will install ArgoCD on both the clusters and we will install following components on both clusters via ArgoCD.
+In non-GitOps scenario, some  of these components are managed via kubermatic-installer and rest are left to be managed by KKP administrator in master/seed clusters by themselves.

 1. Core KKP components
     1. DEX (in master)